Neil Hamilton (actor): Acting career

 In 1960, actor Richard Cromwell was seeking a comeback of sorts in 20th Century Fox's planned production of The Little Shepherd of Kingdom Come but Cromwell died of complications from liver cancer.
 Producer Maury Dexter quickly signed Hamilton to replace Cromwell in the film, which co-starred Jimmie Rodgers and Chill Wills.
 During the 1960s, Hamilton appeared in three Jerry Lewis films: The Patsy (1964), The Family Jewels (1965), and Which Way to the Front?
 (1970).

-Hamilton appeared as Police Commissioner James Gordon in all 120 episodes of the Batman television series (1966–68) as well as the 1966 film of the same name.
+Hamilton co-starred in a season-one episode of The Munsters, "Autumn Croakus", as a conman named Malcolm.
+He also appeared as Police Commissioner James "Jim" Gordon in all 120 episodes of the Batman television series (1966–68) as well as the 1966 film of the same name.
 Yvonne Craig, who played Commissioner Gordon's daughter Barbara, said Hamilton "came every day to the set letter perfect in dialogue and never missed a beat—a consummate professional."

 Personal life

 Hamilton was married to Elsa Whitmer from 1922 until his death in September 1984.
 They had one child.

 Hamilton was a Roman Catholic, and a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.

-Hamilton died at the age of 85 on September 24, 1984 after suffering a severe asthma attack.
+Hamilton died at the age of 85 on September 24, 1984, in Escondido, California, after suffering a severe asthma attack.
 After his cremation, his ashes were later scattered into the Pacific Ocean.